Stuycs-K/final-project-9-shresthaa-wassercugm/WORKLOG.md

 ### 6/1/23

-Completed hole revisions and added dots on the edges of the table to make it more realistic.
+Completed hole revisions and added diamonds on the edges of the table to make it more realistic.

+### 6/5/23

+Continued testing for errors(especially with holes and bouncing), start on making it a game by displaying player's turn(will continue revising bounce and start working on scoring after Maya completes her revisions).

 ## Maya